CJsGit-tech/FinancialBERT-Project/README.md

 ```
 streamlit run main.py
 ```
+Please note that this app is created for our datasets.
+This means that the app will only work properly only if your datasets contain columns of text, sentiment label, and topics.
+Feel free to modify the code when you see fit while you are continuing from where we left off.

 ## Overview of the project
 The project aims to use transformer architecture for stock market index prediction, utilizing NLP models to extract text features.
 Specifically, we are using the [CLS] token.
 Nonetheless, we have noticed that research does not address the <b> potential sentiment leakage from building text features.</b> Therefore, we see this as a research opportunity in which we utilize the transformer architecture to perform text-based feature extraction and pay thoughtful attention to the aspect of sentiment leakage.